fogus/spiel/pyramidenspiel/martian-whist/README.markdown

 Game-play
 =========

-*Egyptian Whist* is played in two rounds: the first is meant to build a mixed stash of pyramids via drafting, and the second consists of a series of tricks used to build a set of final pyramids for scoring.
+*Martian Whist* is played in two rounds: the first is meant to build a mixed stash of pyramids via drafting, and the second consists of a series of tricks used to build a set of final pyramids for scoring.

 Stage one: drafting a stash
 ---------------------------